 Once a coworker asked me if I knew what bird made a certain song, before he even began his description I knew he was talking about a Swainson’s Thrush because of the wonder in his eyes.
-He had clearly been touched by something soft and shimmery, something transcending the roughness of the world.
-He looked the Swainson’s song up on-line and was excited to finally give the singer its proper name, to know what it looked like.
+He had clearly been touched by something shimmery, something transcending the roughness of the world.

-Down the trail a ways I hear a couple Varied Thrushes sing, the eerie harmonic of their simple one note song drifting elegantly through the woods.
-If my coworker had been asking about a Varied Thrush his eyes would have held awe and a slight apprehension of the seedy underworld this bird had given him a glimpse of by parting his thoughts into silence like a heavy velvet curtain.
-Could the woods be more charmed?
-Listening to two of my favorite bird songs at the same time is so lovely, I kid you not, all I can think is: why do people eat ice cream when they could wander off into an evening of bird song and mossy shadows?
+Down the trail a ways I hear a Varied Thrush sing, the eerie harmonic of its simple one note song drifting elegantly through the woods.
+If my coworker had been asking about a Varied Thrush his eyes would have held awe, a little apprehensive of the seedy underworld this bird had given him a glimpse of, parting his thoughts into silence like a heavy velvet curtain.

-A few days after the workshop while I am at home in a seemingly unrelated conversation I will learn something about purpose, about singing regardless of what we hold.
-I tell a friend about my latest muse, how I’m sure he has many admirers.
-Men are so attractive when they share their expertise, I say.
+A few days from now at home in a seemingly unrelated conversation I will learn something about eerie harmonics after I say to a friend, Men are so attractive when they share their expertise.

-We all have a right to choose that our lives matter deeply to us even if they matter to no one else.
+I consider my own passions and decide it is not a thing to double check or asses rationally in terms of what I can give the world.
+We have a right to make our lives and our loves matter deeply to us even if they matter to no one else.
 It seems like a small thing.
-But for some of us it requires a strange amount of courage to choose because choosing obligates us to do things we imagine will lose the affections of others.
+But for some of us it requires a strange amount of courage to choose.

-Making this choice obligated me to part with privacy and start an odd autobiographical and illustrated blog about being outdoors a little engrossed in my own thoughts.
-To my surprise, keeping the blog feels like growing out from under the large rock that has always rested on my spirit.
-And now that I understand purpose a little more I’m imagining these posts as an eerie harmonic floating through the far woods, occasionally touching a dusk traveler who, for a moment, slips out of their agendas to be presented with a choice to love the seedy, unplanned life they so elegantly inhabit.
+I have often wondered over the usefulness of essays about being outdoors engrossed in my own thoughts.
+To my surprise, each finished piece feels like an important shoot growing out from under a large rock that has long weighed on my spirit.
+Now that I see how purpose is dependent on passion I can imagine my work as an eerie harmonic floating through the far woods, occasionally touching a dusk traveler who might slip out of their thoughts to love the seedy, unplanned life they so elegantly inhabit.